A Problem, there Is…

-Video game company EA is in the final stages of releasing a long-anticipated game, Star Wars Battlefront II.
-Earlier this week, one player was surprised to discover that it would take him a total of 40 hours of gameplay to unlock just one of the main characters (such as arch-villain Darth Vader or ultimate hero Luke Skywalker) which have been used prominently in the promotion of the game.
+In late 2017, video game company EA was in the final stages of releasing a long-anticipated game, Star Wars Battlefront II.
+One player was surprised to discover that it would take a total of 40 hours of gameplay to unlock just one of the main characters (such as arch-villain Darth Vader or ultimate hero Luke Skywalker) which have been used prominently in the promotion of the game.
 Users would need to spend more time playing in order to collect in-game credits which they could then use to unlock characters or upgrade other aspects of their game play (weapons, vehicles, etc).
 EA was, in essence, heavily pushing their players towards the purchase of downloadable content (DLC) through “micro-transactions” using real-life currency.
-This includes “Lootboxes” which are a “lucky-dip” style product which is now being described scathingly as “micro-gambling”.
+This includes “lootboxes” which are a “lucky-dip” style product which is now being described scathingly as “micro-gambling”.

 “I’m buying a car that comes with a stereo, I shouldn’t have to pay extra to unlock radio stations I want to listen to!”.

 Video game enthusiasts have widely decried this function, which EA uses across a variety of titles to create a continuous secondary flow of income for the company.
 This is also frustrating for gamers who can’t afford to invest in additional DLC, and who are left at a disadvantage against other players who invest heavily.
-Although EA has previously gained the input of players in regards to the game content they would like to see, this backlash reflects that EA is out of touch when it comes to structuring their offerings (a misstep that a robust crowdsourcing strategy could have avoided).
+Although EA has previously implemented customer-centric innovation – gaining input from players in regards to the game content they would like to see – this backlash reflects that EA is out of touch when it comes to structuring their offerings (a misstep that a robust crowdsourcing strategy could have avoided).

 The most vocal argument against this form of DLC is that customers have already paid for a game, why should they have to pay more to fully enjoy the game?
 The comparison is, “I’m buying a car that comes with a stereo, I shouldn’t have to pay extra to unlock radio stations I want to listen to!”.